 Music Entrance scholarships are automatically considered for music scholarships when applying to one of our programs by the admissions deadline.

 These are recommended by Department Chairs, in consultation with Area Chairs, to outstanding applicants based on audition results.

 Academic entrance scholarships for music students are open to applicants entering university for the first-time and based on academic record.
 Applicants are automatically reviewed for general academic scholarships.

 Major academic entrance scholarships are offered to students who meet the academic and leadership requirements.
 Follow this link for application procedures and required documents

 - If you have been offered a major academic entrance scholarship, your offer letter is included in the admission package.

-Please make sure you accept your offer of admission online via Minerva, and return a signed copy of the scholarship offer letter before May 1, 2019 to the undergraduateadmissions.music [at] mcgill.ca (Music Undergraduate Admissions Office).
+Please make sure you accept your offer of admission online via Minerva, and return a signed copy of the scholarship offer letter before May 1st of the year of admission to the undergraduateadmissions.music [at] mcgill.ca (Music Undergraduate Admissions Office).

 The Schulich School of Music offers a range of prestigious renewable scholarships based on academic and performance achievements.
 In any given year, sixty Schulich Scholars hold renewable Schulich Scholarships valued at $6,000 (undergraduate) and $11,000 (graduate).
 Renewable Lloyd Carr-Harris String Scholarships, valued between $6,000 and $18,000, are awarded to our most promising incoming string students.